 If a facility's group type or profile is incorrect in the EI, please contact the EAS to have it updated.
 Group type and profiles cannot be updated through the STEERS-AEIR Web-EI system.
-If the information is incorrect (for example, a flare has a group type of "equipment leak fugitive"), provide updates on the appropriate Facility Information form and include it with the supporting documentation, noting that you are submitting the form to correct the facility's profile.
-For detailed definitions and attribute defaults, please refer to the "All Facility Sample Forms and Instructions PDF" document located in the Point Source Emissions Inventory Tools Table on the EAS webpage, www.tceq.texas.gov/goto/ieas.
+If the information is incorrect (for example, a flare has a group type of "equipment leak fugitive"), provide updates with the supporting documentation, noting that you are correcting the facility's profile.

-For more information about the attributes (formerly characteristics) associated with each profile, identify the appropriate group type for the facility, and then consult the Glossary and the "All Facility Sample Forms and Instructions PDF" document referenced above.
+For more information about the attributes (formerly characteristics) associated with each profile, identify the appropriate group type for the facility, and then consult the Glossary.